-The Company operates a branch in Riyadh, Kingdom of Saudi Arabia "Branch of Dr. Sulaiman Al Habib Medical Services Group Company" ("the Branch") under commercial registration number 1010357146 dated 24 Muharram 1434H (corresponding to 8 December 2012).
+The Company operates two branches, the first branch is in Riyadh, Kingdom of Saudi Arabia "Branch of Dr. Sulaiman Al Habib Medical Services Group Company" (the "Branch") under commercial registration number 1010357146 dated 24 Muharram 1434H (corresponding to 8 December 2012).
 The objectives of the Branch include trading in wholesale and retail of cosmetics and maintenance of medical equipment.
 The Branch operates its drug store under license no. 06-01-00231 dated 24 Muharram 1435H (corresponding to 27 November 2013) issued by Food and Drugs Administration organization.

-The Company operates a branch in the Kingdom of Bahrain "Dr. Sulaiman Al-Habib Medical Services Group Holding Company - Foreign Branch" ("the Foreign Branch") under commercial registration number 81609-1 dated 22 Rajab 1433H (corresponding to 12 June 2012).
+The Company operates the second branch in the Kingdom of Bahrain "Dr. Sulaiman Al-Habib Medical Services Group Holding Company - Foreign Branch" (the "Foreign Branch") under commercial registration number 81609-1 dated 22 Rajab 1433H (corresponding to 12 June 2012).
 The objectives of the Foreign Branch include management and development of medical units in addition to providing medical supplies.

-The interim consolidated financial statements include the financial information of the branches mentioned above and subsidiaries mentioned in note 3.
+The consolidated financial statements include the financial information of the branches mentioned above and subsidiaries mentioned in note 3.